CLASSICAL LOST AND FOUND

 On the heels of their groundbreaking Gaubert discs (see the newsletter of 6 January 2012), Timpani now introduces us to another neglected French composer deserving much wider attention.
 Maurice Emmanuel (1862-1938) studied along with Claude Debussy (1862-1918) at the Paris Conservatory, where his teachers included César Franck (1822-1890) and Léo Delibes (1836-1891).

-Maurice would go on to pursue a distinguished academic career and could count Olivier Messiaen (1908-1992, see the newsletter of 16 June 2006) and Henri Dutilleux (b.
-1916) among his pupils.
+Maurice would go on to pursue a distinguished academic career and could count Olivier Messiaen (1908-1992, see the newsletter of 16 June 2006) and Henri Dutilleux (1916-2013) among his pupils.
 But he also wrote some first-class symphonic music, which is sampled on this release and includes world premiere recordings of an overture in addition to a suite.

 A student piece, Emmanuel's Ouverture pour un conte gai (Overture for a Merry Tale, 1881-84) was way ahead of its time to the point where Delibes totally rejected it.
 It augurs such saucy Gallic delights as Roussel's (1869-1937) Suite in F (1926), Ibert's (1890-1962) Divertissement (1930), and Poulenc's (1899-1963) Suite française (1935).